UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Are external Domain Name System (DNS) services available?

 No, we don't currently offer this service.
-You can implement your own DNS servers within your solution, or configure your instances to connect to an externally hosted DNS server - for example, one hosted on a government secure network such as PSN or N3; or one available on the Internet such as Google 8.8.8.8.
+You can implement your own DNS servers within your solution, or configure your instances to connect to an externally hosted DNS server - for example, one hosted on a government secure network such as PSN or HSCN; or one available on the Internet such as Google 8.8.8.8.

 ### Are domain name registration services available?

 No, we don't currently offer this service.
-Some government secure networks (such as PSN and N3) offer domain name registration and DNS hosting as part of their service.
+Some government secure networks (such as PSN and HSCN) offer domain name registration and DNS hosting as part of their service.

 For internet-facing services a third-party domain provider will be required.